 Chapter 3 presents the United Nations Security Management System, and especially the role and responsibilities of the Department of Safety and Security (DSS), when a staff member dies under suspicious or unclear circumstances and /or in an accident.
-The senior UN official closest to the death scene is expected to take care of identification of remains, notification procedures, documentation and disposition of remains, in coordination with UNDSS.
+Detailed instructions on identification of remains are necessary.